sumutoni/AirBnB_clone/README.md

 - Update attributes of an object
 - Destroy an object

-In addition to the command intepreter, we created our data model by defining our super class (BaseModel)[] and its subclasses defined (here)[].
+In addition to the command intepreter, we created our data model by defining our super class (BaseModel)[] and its subclasses defined (here)[https://github.com/ZIHCO/AirBnB_clone/tree/master/models].
 We have also taken care of storing and persisting objects to a file (JSON file) which will help with the storage engine.